Introduction to Modeling Propagation Loss in an Urban Environment

 2. Select the Urban & Terrestrial tab.

-4. Click the Urban Terrestrial Propagation Loss Model ellipsis ().
+4. Click the Urban Terrestrial Propagation Loss Model Component Selector ().

-7. Ensure TPGEODESIC is set for the Calculation Method:.
+7. Ensure TPGEODESIC is set for Calculation Method.

 The deterministic model, which is the default, is the preferred model.
-It produces higher fidelity results than empirical models.
-Triple Path Geodesic returns the no data value unless it meets this restriction: transmitter and receiver must be outside of buildings and above ground.
+It produces higher-fidelity results than empirical models.
+TPGEODESIC returns the no data value unless it meets this restriction: transmitter and receiver must be outside of buildings and above ground.
 The TPGEODESIC model provides good general coverage of cityscapes between any pair of antennas not located underground or indoors.

 Using an Urban Geometry Data file

-The shapefiles for STK’s Urban Propagation capability must have polygon features to represent building footprints and an elevation attribute to represent elevations of the buildings.
+The shapefiles for the STK Urban Propagation Extension must have polygon features to represent building footprints and an elevation attribute to represent elevations of the buildings.
 You should limit the shapefile to a maximum range of three square kilometers.
 The shapefile may contain holes in its building polygons (e.g., courtyards, shafts, and plazas) but those holes are not recognized either analytically or graphically by the Urban Propagation Extension.

-2. Browse to the Urban building Geometry Data File (typically: <STK install folder>\Data\Resources\stktraining\samples) in the Select File dialog box.
+2. Browse to the Urban building Geometry Data File (typically: <STK install folder>\Data\Resources\stktraining\samples) in the Select File dialog.

 3. Select Skopje.shp.